Leave something good behind - High availability, fair costs, renewable energy.

 You may consider delegating to a larger pool as this will increase regularity in staking rewards in the short term.
 In the long term, this concentration of stake increases the risk of smaller, indepenent stake pools ceasing operation due to constant financial losses.
 In case larger stake pools behave maliciously, a disruption of cloud services, networks or political influences, you are left without alternatives to choose from.
 This scenario actually is the only way to endanger your funds.

 There is no limit to the amount of stake being delegated to a stake pool.
-However, a pool's staking rewards are capped if the active stake surpasses a certain amount of ADA.
-Until Dec.
-6th this will be about 210 million ADA (= total ADA supply of 31 billion ADA divided by 150 (k)).
+However, a pool's staking rewards are capped if the active stake surpasses a certain amount of ADA - Currently about 64 million ADA (= total ADA supply of 32 billion ADA divided by 500 (k)).
 This 'saturation point' is supposed to incentivize delegators to spread out their delegations, as the rewards per delegator diminish.
-From Dec.
-6th on k will be set to 500, lowering the saturation to about 64 million ADA.
-Some time 2021 k will further increase to 1000 (2020-11-10).
+Some time 2021 k will further increase to 1000 (2020-12-12).

 Multiple factors play their part.
-Taking into account that only a relatively small portion of the total ADA supply is being staked the effective value of k could be estimated as about 100 (2020-11-10).
-This, in turn, sets the saturation point to an amount of ADA with extremely limited effect.
+Taking into account that only a relatively small portion of the total ADA supply is being staked the effective value of k could be estimated as about 200-300 (including multi-pool operations; 2021-01-03).
+This, in turn, sets the saturation point to an amount of ADA with limited effect.
 Delegation strongly correlates to the amount of advertisement performed by the pool operators and their activity on social networks.
 Often to help out others and participate in discussions about the project's future, sometimes only to drop their ticker symbol.

 Yes.
 There currently is no effective protection against this behaviour, as it would prevent being a non-discriminating network protocol.
 The 'pool pledge' is supposed to limit the easy replication of stake pool setups.
-However, the influence of the pool pledge for the selection of slot leaders is extremely low at this point (2020-11-10).
+However, the influence of the pool pledge for the selection of slot leaders is very limited at this point (2021-01-03).
 There are, of course, disadvantages when increasing the pool pledge influence, too.
 It could deter new non-institutional pool operators from entering the ecosystem in the first place, defeating its purpose.

 The current reality is that some operators are already running stake pools in the double digits...